LenaTevar/LNU-Kurser/README.md

 # LNU-Kurser
 All the courses I finished at Software Technologies in LinneUniversitetet.

-Please be careful, use this to get ideas but not copy-paste.
+Please be careful, use this to get ideas but don't copy-paste.
 Teachers and Assistants check github and actually...
 I'm not that good student anyways.
 But better something than nothing, I guess.

 | Year 1        | | |